Last Update: September 9, 2018

 2007 Important and surprising paper by famed Finnish Assyriogist Simo Parpola presents the results of the Sumerian Uralic word comparison results to the World Assyriology Congress in Moscow.

 He states that he went through 75% of the Sumerian vocabulary and he found out that 1700 words are Uralic, most of them being words from Turkic languages!
-He says a genetic relationship with Turkish seems possible.
-THE PROBLEM with the presentation: Turkish is NOT classified as a Uralic language!
+He says that "The closest affinities of Sumerian within the Uralic family are with the Volgaic and Finnic languages" and also "a genetic relationship with Turkish seems possible".
+The problem with the presentation: Turkish is NOT classified as a Uralic language!
 If most of the basic word and grammatical morpheme matches are with Turkic languages then why didn't he say that Sumer was a Turkic language and instead opted for Uralic which does not include Turkish?

 2013 Dubbed as the Last Sumerian Queen, centenarian Sumerologist Muazzez Ilmiye Cig publishes a very important book: Sumerler Turklerin Bir Koludur (Sumerians are a Turkic People).
 In Turkish only.